What Is Secondary Acute Myeloid Leukemia?

 Early blood cells form in your bone marrow, the soft tissue in the center of your bones, from stem cells.
 They grow into infection-fighting white blood cells, oxygen-carrying red blood cells, and blood-clotting platelets.

-Your DNA holds the instructions that tells these blood cells when to grow and divide.
+Your DNA holds the instructions that tell these blood cells when to grow and divide.
 But DNA changes called mutations may change the way blood cells grow.
 Mutations can make your blood cells divide too quickly and turn into cancer.